Live at the Cloud & DevOps Summit at TechXLR8, J.P Morgan addresses the immediate DevOps challenges on a small scale and across the wider firm.

 The third immediate DevOps challenge was technical debt, which was resolved by the “principle of marginal gains”, and fourth challenge was gaining buy-in from the team and the business.

-Basciani said “we needed to remind everyone what we want to give” therefore mantras were utilised.
+Basciani said “we needed to remind everyone what we want to achieve” therefore mantras were utilised.

 Both Basciani and Ivanov concluded by looking back at their five-year transformation journey.
-Their original 13 systems have decreased to 3, whilst the number or releases increased significantly to 450.
+Their original 13 systems have decreased to 3, whilst the number or releases increased significantly to 450 per year.

 PrivSec Conferences will bring together leading speakers and experts from privacy and security to deliver compelling content via solo presentations, panel discussions, debates, roundtables and workshops.